MrMisterMisterMister/MFM-docs/src/content/docs/guides/getting-started.md

 ---
 title: Getting Started
-description: Set up your development environment and build your first MultiFlexMeter firmware.
+description: Set up your development environment and build your first Multiflexmeter firmware.
 ---

-This guide will help you set up your development environment, build the firmware, and flash it to your MultiFlexMeter V3 device.
+This guide will help you set up your development environment, build the firmware, and flash it to your Multiflexmeter V3 device.

 ## Prerequisites

 ### Hardware Requirements

-- **MultiFlexMeter V3 board** (with ATmega1284P)
+- **Multiflexmeter V3 board** (with ATmega1284P)
 - **AVRISP programmer** (e.g., Atmel-ICE, USBasp, or Arduino as ISP)
 - **USB-to-FTDI adapter** (optional, for serial debugging)
 - **Sensor module** compatible with SMBus/I2C interface